Karate Classes In Chase Cross

-Karate is described as a Japanese martial art whose physical elements seek the growth and development of protective and counter-attacking body movements.
-The themes of traditional karate training are fighting and self-defence, though its mental and moral aspects pinpoint the complete development of the individual.
-This is helped by the discipline and persistent effort required in training.
+Karate is described as a Japanese martial-art whose actual physical elements seek the growth and development of protective and counter-attacking body movements.
+The themes of traditional karate training are fighting and self-defence, though its mental and moral aspects pinpoint the complete improvement of the individual.
+This is helped through the discipline and persistent effort required in training.

 Karate Lessons/Classes In Chase Cross

 Delivering Karate classes in Chase Cross designed for individuals from all areas of life both female and male.
 Our company offers lessons for people from beginner level all the way through to seasoned Karate practitioners.
 Our Karate students might be female or male, young or old, we will work with individuals from all avenues of life, irrespective of their sex or age group.

 Karate practice (Chase Cross ) – Our Karate Classes in Chase Cross

 Karate practice is usually divided into three key activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 We bring these three activities together to bring a complete Karate tuition experience in Chase Cross .

 Karate: Some historical information

 Karate history can be traced back some 1400 years, to Daruma, founder of Zen Buddhism in Western India.
 Daruma is said to have introduced Buddhism into China, incorporating spiritual and physical teaching methods that were so demanding that many of his disciples would drop in exhaustion.
 In order to give them greater strength and endurance, he developed a more progressive training system, which he recorded in a book, Ekkin-Kyo, which may be considered the first book on karate of all time.